 I also did a treadmill workout this week to switch things up!
 I’m trying to do some speed work once a week.
 Since I haven’t been doing speed work regularly, I wanted something that wouldn’t seem too intimidating or tiresome initially, but that would be challenging.

-I planned on running easy (comfortable, normal pace) for the warm up and cool down, and adding some interval work in between, similar to a fartlek.
+I planned on running easy (comfortable, normal pace) for the warm up and cool down.
+And I added some interval work in between, similar to a fartlek.
 It helped me mentally to know there was only 10 minutes of hard “work”, though those 10 minutes I was pushing myself.
-I figured I’d share what I did – it was a workout I really enjoyed and made treadmill running a little more bearable since you’re not so much focused on the treadmill but more on finishing each 45 second interval.
+I figured I’d share what I did!
+It was a workout I really enjoyed and made treadmill running a little more bearable since you’re not so much focused on the treadmill but more on finishing each 45 second interval.

 Do you prefer to do speed work on a track or treadmill, or just on a normal running route?